-LAT101-LAT102 A / 3 cr. hrs.
-ELEMENTARY LATIN I AND II
+LAT101-LAT102 ELEMENTARY LATIN I AND II A / 3 cr. hrs.

 Beginning sequential courses in Latin which develop sentence structure including noun forms and verb usages of tense, mood and voice.
 Attention given to influence of Latin on English vocabulary.
 Readings of authentic cultural, literary and historical materials.
-(See guidelines chart under "Foreign Languages") No prerequisite.
+No prerequisite.